lostsalchichon/Swift_Code/README.md

 2. Setup data in the following manner:

    swift-api/

    │── data/

    │   ├── swift_codes.xlsx

    │── app.py

    │── README.md

-3. Run API server with "python swift_Solution.py"
+4. Run API server with "python swift_Solution.py"
-4. Fetch details for a specific SWIFT code.
+5. Fetch details for a specific SWIFT code.
    Example: GET /swift/ABCDEFGHXXX

    Possible responses:
    - Response 200 - OK

      {

     "BIC": "ABCDEFGHXXX",

     "Bank Name": "Example Bank",

-    "Country": "US",
+    "Country": "Poland",

-    "City": "New York"
+    "City": "Krakow"

      }

    - Response 404 - Not Found or Invalid SWIFT Code

      {

     "detail": "SWIFT code not found"

      }

-5. If all tests are passed the code prints:
+7. If all tests are passed the code prints:
    Running tests...
    All tests passed!

-6. Optional: to run the server in live production run "uvicorn app:app --host 0.0.0.0 --port 8000 --workers 4" This ensures the server is still running if the terminal is closed or the server restarted.
+8. Optional: to run the server in live production run "uvicorn app:app --host 0.0.0.0 --port 8000 --workers 4" This ensures the server is still running if the terminal is closed or the server restarted.